In this post, I list and describe the biggest slot machine companies in the world.

 11. EGT Interactive (Euro Games Technology)

 EGT Interactive specializes in video slots.
-You can find a lot of their games at various sports book sites that also offer casino games.
+You can find their games at various sports book sites that also offer casino games.
 They offer over 150 different games, including titles like:

 - 40 Ultra Respin